 - Exclusive Emoticons – Access emoticons such as KappaHD, ScaredyCat, and others, reserved only for Twitch Prime and Turbo members.

 - Expanded Chat Color Options – Set a chat color by toggling a set of 3 sliders (RGB).
 These options can be changed at any time by going to your Settings.

 - Member-Only Prime Chat Badge – Reign supreme with a unique chat badge which can also be toggled on and off via Settings.
 Prime members are easily identified whenever they speak in any channel across Twitch, by this icon:

 - Extended Broadcast Storage – Save your past broadcasts on Twitch for 60 days instead of the standard 14.

-Twitch Prime is included with Amazon Prime in the US, Mexico, Canada, Italy, France, Germany, Belgium, Austria, Spain, Japan, Singapore, Netherlands, United Kingdom and Australia.
+witch Prime is included with Amazon Prime in the US, Mexico, Canada, Italy, France, Germany, Belgium, Austria, Spain, Japan, Singapore, Netherlands, United Kingdom, and Australia.
 Twitch Prime is included with Prime Video in over 200 other countries and territories.

 What is new in Twitch prime

 This year, Twitch prime Nintendo users are going to be in the very best of form due to a formidable prime benefit.
 It should be noted that this is only available for premium users.